kybr/MAT201B-2019/docs/assignments.md

 </section>

+## Assignment X | Due always

+Study the examples in allolib.
+For each example in the `allolib/examples` folder, build and run the example, observe the output, and study the source code.
+Make lists of notes and questions to submit to me.
+If there is no assignment currently pending, then this is your assignment.

 ## Assignment 1 | Due 2019-01-28 by 1700

 Read, study, and report on chapters 5, 6, and 7 of _Fundamentals of Computer Graphics_ (2016 Marschner & Shirley).